Bigg Boss 12: Here’s What The Makers Are Planning To Add Extra Novelty To The Show

 Commoners On Bigg Boss 12

-The makers are not giving up on commoners as it was a huge hit last two seasons.
+The makers are not giving up on commoners as it was a huge hit in the last two seasons.
 Manveer Gujjar (Bigg Boss 10 winner), Puneesh Sharma, Akash Dadlani, Sapna Choudhary and Arshi Khan became popular after coming to the show.

 Contestants To Enter As Pairs!

-This time too, the commoners will be participating.
+This time too, the commoners will be seen participating.
 It is said that (not everyone might enter as jodis) only a few participants will enter as pairs, and the rest would be single.

 Salman Khan